 - thyroid changes

-Chemotherapy drugs that are used can be toxic to rapidly growing cells that are not cancerous.
-Some of the side effects include:
+Chemotherapy drugs can be toxic to rapidly growing non-cancerous cells.
+This can cause side effects such as:

 - hair loss